-Quick Links to the Haida Gwaii Marine Plan and Marine Plan Overview
+Quick Links to the Haida Gwaii Marine Plan, Marine Plan Overview and Annual Report

 Haida Gwaii is an archipelago of approximately 150 islands located 100 kilometers west of the north coast of British Columbia.
 Xaadaa Gwaay, Xaaydaga Gwaay.yaay, or Haida Gwaii means “Islands of the People.”
 The chain of islands extends roughly 250 kilometres from its southern tip to northernmost point.
 It is surrounded by several large bodies of water – Hecate Strait separates Haida Gwaii from the mainland, and the islands are bound by Dixon Entrance to the north, Queen Charlotte Sound to the south and the open Pacific Ocean to the west.

 Marine life thrives in the diverse habitats found in both nearshore and offshore areas.
 Thick kelp forests and lush eelgrass meadows, as well as coral and sponge reefs, support invertebrates and fish communities.
 Humpback and killer whales, Dungeness crabs, Pacific halibut, Pacific herring and all five species of Pacific salmon are just some of the marine species calling Haida Gwaii home.

 Haida Gwaii Yahguudang – respecting Haida Gwaii – means respect for the past, present and future.
 Haida Gwaii has been home to the Haida people for thousands of years and will continue to be for generations to come.
 Haida culture is closely connected physically, spiritually and economically to the surrounding ocean.
 Each generation passes inherited and experiential knowledge of fishing grounds and harvesting methods to nieces, nephews, children and grandchildren.
 This intimate relationship with the marine environment is reflected in Haida traditional knowledge, a living body of knowledge that is built upon past and current Haida experiences throughout the archipelago.